zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 ## What we learned

-In this blog post, I showed you how to build a model that can predict whether a customer will leave the company or not.
-I also showed you how to deploy our pipeline using Kubeflow Pipelines and Seldon Core on AWS.
-I also showed you how to connect the pipeline with Streamlit to infer from our model service.
+In this blog post, I showed you how to build a model that can predict whether a customer will take their business elsewhere or not.
+I showed you how to deploy the pipeline using Kubeflow Pipelines and Seldon Core on AWS.
+I also showed you how to connect the pipeline with Streamlit for inference from our model service.

 If you're interested in learning more about ZenML, visit our [Github page](https://github.com/zenml-io/zenml), [read our docs](https://docs.zenml.io/).
 If you have questions or want to talk through your specific use case, feel free to [reach out to us on Slack](https://zenml.io/slack-invite/)!